jyothv/ECE590project/README.md

 4. Integrate unittest with rest of the code.
 Run verification tests.
 - Tested both robot and vending machine state machine.

-5. Submit a report with test results and observations.
+5. Created A Dockerized instance of your code on Dockerhub.
+Submit a report with test results and observations.

 *To run the tests*

-docker run -v "$PWD:/source" -it klavins/ecep520:cppenv-json bash <br/>
+docker run -v "$PWD:/source" -it jyothv/jyothv_finalproject:createimage bash <br/>
 cd example_state_machine/ <br/>
 make <br/>
  ./bin/test <br/>